alex-lange/lua-geometry/README.md

 # Lua Geometry

 This collection contains mostly ports of open source libraries and algorithms that I've used in my exploration of procedural 2d map generation for Love2d games.
+Most of this research stemmed from stumbling on Amit Patel's (Red Blob Games) informative and evidently influential article [Polygonal Map Generation for Games](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/), as well as their related writings like [Data structure for triangle meshes](https://www.redblobgames.com/x/1722-b-rep-triangle-meshes/), [Alternatives to Voronoi diagrams](https://www.redblobgames.com/x/1721-voronoi-alternative/) and [Jittered grid vs Poisson disc](https://www.redblobgames.com/x/1830-jittered-grid/).

+Their writing pointed me to both [Delaunator](https://github.com/mapbox/delaunator) for Delaunay Triangulation and Poisson Disc generation methods such as those documented in [Fil's overview on Observable]([url](https://observablehq.com/@fil/poisson-distribution-generators)).